HL7/fhir-bfdr/input/pagecontent/StructureDefinition-Observation-date-of-last-other-pregnancy-outcome-intro.md

 ### Form Mapping
-This concept is mapped to:
+This profile is mapped to:
  * Item **13.
 Date of last other pregnancy outcome** in the [2016 US Standard Facility Worksheet for the Live Birth Certificate](https://www.cdc.gov/nchs/data/dvs/facility-worksheet-2016-508.pdf)

 ### IJE Mapping